 Scope 11 and Scope 22 GHG emissions in FY2018 amounted to about 123,915 tCO2e, representing a 4% decrease since the 2011 baseline year and 23% decrease compared to FY2017.
-Collectively, Scope 2 sources made up about 70% of DyStar's emissions in FY2018, with purchased steam (38,513 tCO2e) accounting for less emissions than purchased electricity (48,254 tCO2e).
-The remaining 30% were Scope 1 emissions, of which natural gas alone accounted for 32,065 tCO2e.
-LPG combustion resulted in 3,123 tCO2e in emissions, while the remaining stationary combustion fuels combined with vehicular fuels accounted for 1,524 tCO3e in emissions.
+Collectively, Scope 2 sources made up about 70% of DyStar's emissions in FY2018, with purchased steam (38,513 tCO2e) accounting for less emissions than purchased electricity (48,254 tCO_e).
+The remaining 30% were Scope 1 emissions, of which natural gas alone accounted for 32,065 tCO.e.
+LPG combustion resulted in 3,123 tCO2e in emissions, while the remaining stationary combustion fuels combined with vehicular fuels accounted for

 Production facilities generated emissions totaling about 120,765 tCO2e, more than 97% of DyStar's entire footprint.
-The remaining 3,150 tCO e stemmed from non-production sites including laboratories, offices, and warehouses.
+The remaining 3,150 tCO_e stemmed from non-production sites including

 Energy reduction measures are coordinated with Scope 1 and Scope 2 GHG emissions management.
 DvStar actively mitigates daily energy use by streamlining production operations and product ranges.
 The company has also discontinued manufacturing products proven to be cost or energy inefficient.
-The current company focus is on reversing the impact of the new acquisitions temporarily impacting the GHG emission intensity (currently at 0.78 tCO2e for every ton of production) 22% below 2011 levels and 15% below 2017 levels, in line with the 2020 target.
+The current company focus is on reversing the impact of the new acquisitions temporarily impacting the GHG emission intensity (currently at 0.78 tCO2e for every ton of production) 22% below 2011 levels and 15% below 2017 levels, in line with the 2020 tCO2e.

-Since 2017, Scope 33 emissions have been calculated, that total nearly 3,219 thousand tCO2e.
 Similar to the pattern observed in other companies, Scope 3 emissions at DvStar accounted for majority of the company's total emissions profile, when taken into account alongside of its Scope 1 and Scope 2 emissions.
-The categories that contributed most significantly to Scope 3 emissions are goods transportation (1,671 thousand tCO2e), product consumption and treatment (856 thousand tCO2e), spending for various supplies and services (286 thousand tCO2e), packaging (383 thousand tCO2e), and energy (23 thousand tCO2e).
+The categories that contributed most significantly to Scope 3 emissions are goods transportation (1,671 thousand tCO2e), product consumption and treatment (856 thousand tCO2e), spending for various supplies and services (286 thousand tCO2e), packaging (383 thousand tCO2e), and energy (23 thousand tCO_e).
 This class of indirect emissions represents a new challenge for corporations like DyStar.
 The company will increasingly focus on partnerships with all upstream and downstream businesses and suppliers to make quantifiable change in this area.

-The methodology employed to quantify Scope 1,

-Scope 2 and Scope 3 emissions is in accordance with the Greenhouse Gas Protocol Corporate Standard, developed by the World Resources Institute (WRI) and World Business Council for Sustainable Development.
+The methodology employed to quantify Scope 1, Scope 2 and Scope 3 emissions is in accordance with the Greenhouse Gas Protocol Corporate Standard, developed by the World Resources Institute (WRI) and World Business Council for Sustainable Development.
 Scope 1 emissions are selected for reporting based on their presence in company operations.
 Hence, CO2e figures for Scope 1 emissions sources include carbon dioxide, methane, nitrous oxide, and hydrofluorocarbons.
 Global Warming Potentials (GWP) and Scope 1 emission factors are sourced from the GHG Protocol guidelines.
 Scope 2 and Scope 3 emission factors were drawn from a variety of sources, chiefly the 2011 Guidelines to Defra/DECC's GHG Conversion Factors for Company Reporting, jointly developed by the United Kingdom Department for Environment Food and Rural Affairs and the Department for Energy and Climate Change.